mayanovarini/poster_store/README.md

 #### Demo

-See the completed project here:
+See the completed project here: //coming soon

 #### Pre-installation